euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     :align: center

     Temperature map of the southern coronal hole at 2011-02-01 00:00 (coronal hole 2).
-As with figure :ref:`ch20110201a`, the coronal hole stands out against the hotter quiet sun.
+As with Figure :ref:`ch20110201a`, the coronal hole stands out against the hotter quiet sun.
 This region shows much more 'speckling' within the coronal hole from low-temperature pixels, but contains several small quiet sun like regions similar to those seen in coronal hole 1.